Roof to Burton-in-Kendal

 market cross bearing a plaque recording that King Charles II made this a

 market town in 1661.
-Turn left immediately after the cross, passing between
+Turn left immediately before the cross, passing between

 the buildings (SD 530764).